HenkKin/Identifiers/README.md

 If you're using EntityFrameworkCore.SqlServer and you want to use this Identifier type in your entities, then you can use [Identifiers.EntityFrameworkCore.SqlServer](https://github.com/HenkKin/Identifiers.EntityFrameworkCore.SqlServer/) package which includes a `DbContextOptionsBuilder.UseIdentifiers<[InternalClrType:short|int|long|Guid]>()` extension method, allowing you to register all needed IValueConverterSelectors and IMigrationsAnnotationProviders.
 It also includes a `PropertyBuilder<Identifier>.IdentifierValueGeneratedOnAdd()` extension method, allowing you to register all needed configuration to use SqlServerValueGenerationStrategy.IdentityColumn.

+### Newtonsoft.Json

+If you're using Newtonsoft.Json and you are not using [Identifiers.AspNetCore](https://github.com/HenkKin/Identifiers.AspNetCore/) then the [Identifiers.Extensions.Newtonsoft.Json](https://github.com/HenkKin/Identifiers.Extensions.Newtonsoft.Json/) package gives you JsonConverters to instruct Newtonsoft.Json how to serialize and deserialize the Identifier type.